 Six competency requirements are identified as central to the environmental health curriculum: an understanding of major environmental hazards, exposure science, toxicology, epidemiology, environmental health policy, and risk assessment.
 Required coursework corresponds to these competency areas; a minimum of 42 credits are required to graduate.
-Additionally, an Applied Practice Experience (APE) and Integrated Learning Experience (ILE) capstone project and are required.
+Additionally, an Applied Practice Experience (APE) and Integrated Learning Experience (ILE) project are required.